Terms of Service

 14. Complaints and Feedback

-Clients are encouraged to provide feedback or raise concerns.
+Clients are encouraged to provide feedback or raise concerns with Penelope Johnston.

 Complaints are managed according to the Feedback and Complaints Policy.